 - 1. All special education procedures and timelines are followed. - 2.
 Special education and related services are provided in accordance with an IEP. - 3.
 A representative of the private school or facility attends or participates in the meeting to develop the IEP.
 If the representative cannot attend other measures such as conference telephone calls will be used to ensure participation. - 4.
-The responsibility for reviewing and revising IEPs remain with the district. - 5.
-Services are provided at no cost to the parent, including reimbursement to the parent for transportation and other costs associated with participation at an IEP team meeting conducted in a geographical area outside the jurisdiction of the district. - 6.
+The responsibility for reviewing and revising IEPs remain with the district LEA. - 5.
+Services are provided at no cost to the parent, including reimbursement to the parent for transportation and other costs associated with participation at an IEP team meeting conducted in a geographical area outside the jurisdiction of the district LEA. - 6.
 The placement in the private school or facility is the least restrictive environment for that student. - 7.
 The student is provided an education that meets state and district standards. - 8.
-The student is afforded the same rights as students with disabilities who attend public schools.

-9. The parent is afforded the same rights as parents of students attending public schools.
+The student will participate in required statewide assessments. - 9.
+The student is afforded the same rights as students with disabilities who attend public schools. - 10.
+The parent is afforded the same rights as parents of students attending public schools.

-In accordance with federal and state law, the SDE shall approve special education programs in private schools and facilities.
-The district shall ensure a program is approved prior to placing a student in that school or facility.
+In accordance with federal and state law, the SDE Idaho Department of Education shall approve special education programs in private schools and facilities.
+The district LEA shall ensure a program is approved prior to placing a student in that school or facility.

-At the discretion of the district, once a student with a disability enters a private school or facility, meetings to review and revise the IEP may be initiated and conducted by the private school or facility.
-If the private school conducts a meeting, the district shall ensure that the parent and a district representative are involved in and agree to any proposed changes in the IEP before the changes are implemented.
+At the discretion of the district LEA, once a student with a disability enters a private school or facility, meetings to review and revise the IEP may be initiated and conducted by the private school or facility.
+If the private school conducts a meeting, the district LEA shall ensure that the parent and an district LEA representative are involved in and agree to any proposed changes in the IEP before the changes are implemented.